It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 Reading gives you knowledge and broadens your perspective.
 It helps you rest and unwind.

-Whenever you’re feeling unmotivated, remember everything you get out of reading.
+Whenever you’re feeling unmotivated, remember everything that you’re getting from reading.

 it boosts your vocabulary